MTG/essentia/doc/sphinxdoc/research_papers.md

 ## Emotion detection

 - J. Grekow.
+Musical performance analysis in terms of emotions it evokes.
+Journal of Intelligent Information Systems, 2018.

+- J. Grekow.
 Comparative Analysis of Musical Performances by Using Emotion Tracking.
 In book: Foundations of Intelligent Systems, pages 175-184, 2017.

 - J. Grekow.
 Audio features dedicated to the detection of arousal and valence in music recordings.
 In IEEE International Conference on INnovations in Intelligent SysTems and Applications (INISTA), pages 40-44, 2017.